|President Zachary Taylor|

 The flotilla raced down river firing on the enemy for two miles.
 After enemy sightings had stopped, Tavlor landed to treat the 14 wounded (3 would later die) and repair his riddled boats.

 Consulting with the other officers, Taylor decided that "334 effective men" could never defeat the British guns and the 3-1 advantage held by the enemy.
 He ordered his command to fall back to the DesMoines confluence and construct a fort on the high bluff of the eastern bank of the Mississippi, the present site of Warsaw, Illinois.
 Taylor named it Fort Johnson in honor of his friend Richard Johnson (later Vice-President under Martin Van Buren).
-These wooden palisades were abandoned a few weeks later when supplies ran out.
-In 1817 a new fort was built on that site as a fur trading center and renamed in honor of Territorial Governor Edwards.
+Fort Johnson was built in 19 days.
+Captain Callaway wrote his wife on September 25th saying he had provisions for only ten more days.
+The construction, occupation, and abandonment, due to running out of provisions, totaled only 42 days.
+In 1816 a new fort was built 1/2 mile to the north, named Fort Edwards, which also served as a fur and trading post, in honor of Territorial Governor Ninian Edwards.

 On September 29, 1814, somewhere in Madison County (at that time the county stretched from Collinsville to Vincennes in the south clear to the Wisconsin territory) one Simon Bartrane was assaulted "with force and arms."
 He was so beaten, wounded, and ill-treated "that his life was greatly dispaired."
 Indicted for this crime by the October session of the Madison County Grand Jury were Francois (Francis) Valle of St. Louis (formerly of St. Genevieve), Byrd Lockhart of Goshen Township in Edwards County and Major "Zachariah" Taylor of St. Louis.